verus-lang/verus/source/docs/guide/src/logatom-open.md

 In this example, we use the abort case of the atomic update to gain temporary access of the permission object without modifying it.
 This allows us to perform the initial `load`, as well as all failed `compare_exchange_weak` operations, as they require access to the permission to be executed.
 For the initial `load`, we open the atomic update and abort it unconditionally.
 For the `compare_exchange_weak` on the other hand, we check if the operation was successful to determine whether the atomic update should be committed or aborted.

+We note that, for Verus to accept this function definition, we need to set two verifier attributes on the function or in the module:
+- `#[verifier::exec_allows_no_decreases_clause]` allows us to use unbounded loops in exec-mode without proving termination via a `decreases` clause, and
+- `#[verifier::loop_isolation(false)]` gives us slightly better proof automation around the loop, allowing us to simplify the loop invariant quite a bit.